This post contains affiliate links. You can read my disclosure policy here.

 4. Pick a Hosting Company

 Purchasing a domain name is an essential part of setting up a professional blog.
 The next step is picking a company to host your blog.
-You can sign up for a hosting account with Bluehost.
-Then set it up for your blog to run through WordPress.
+You can sign up for a hosting account with Bluehost for as low as $2.95 a month.
+Once you sign up through Bluehost I suggest running your blog through wordpress.

 5. Make A Custom Email